python/cpython/Doc/library/enum.rst

 Interesting examples
 --------------------

-While :class:`Enum` and :class:`IntEnum` are expected to cover the majority of use-cases, they cannot cover them all.
+While :class:`Enum`, :class:`IntEnum`, :class:`IntFlag`, and :class:`Flag` are
+expected to cover the majority of use-cases, they cannot cover them all.
 Here are recipes for some different types of enumerations that can be used directly, or as examples for creating one's own.

 AutoNumber